Masato Yoshii

-Masato Yoshii (吉井 理人, Yoshii Masato), nicknamed "Oiyan", is a retired Japanese professional baseball player, former pitching coach and current manager for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
-He pitched in Major League Baseball from 1998 to 2002.
+Masato Yoshii (吉井 理人, Yoshii Masato), nicknamed "Oiyan", is a Japanese former professional baseball pitcher, coach, and manager.
+He played in Nippon Professional Baseball (NPB) from 1985 to 2007 for the Kintetsu Buffaloes, Yakult Swallows, Orix BlueWave / Orix Buffaloes, and Chiba Lotte Marines.
+He also played in Major League Baseball (MLB) from 1998 to 2002 for the New York Mets, Colorado Rockies, and Montreal Expos.

-Career
+Playing career

 Yoshii played in the Koshien high school baseball tournament twice.
 He joined the Kintetsu Buffaloes as the second round pick in the 1983 draft after graduating from the same elementary, middle, and high schools as former Seibu Lions' manager, Osamu Higashio.
 After spending some time in the minors, Yoshii marked his first victory in 1987.
 In 1988 he won 10 games and saved 24, which won him the Pacific League relief pitcher title.
 He won five games and marked another 20 saves his next year.
 In 1993, he became a starter.
 In 1995, he was traded to the Yakult Swallows, and finished with double digit victories each of the next three years.